Swapna Lokathe Balabhaskaran: Plot

 Balabhaskaran suffers from somnambulism.
-He walks long distances in the night and many mishaps happen because of this.
-He is blamed for a murder by his friend Johnnie, who wants to extort some money from Balabhaskaran by blackmailing him.
-Balabhaskaran's father marries him off to Chandrika in the hope that this will help him to get over his sleepwalking.
+He walks long distances in the night, and many mishaps happen because of this.
+He is blamed for a murder by his friend, Johnnie, who wants to extort money from Balabhaskaran by blackmailing him.
+Balabhaskaran's father marries him off to Chandrika in the hope that this will help him get over his sleepwalking.

-Later, Balabhaskaran is involved in an accident and believing he was on his death bed, tells Chandrika that he was living the life of a womanizer before marriage.
+Later, Balabhaskaran is involved in an accident and believing he is on his deathbed, tells Chandrika that he was living the life of a womanizer before marriage.
 Luckily, or unluckily, Balabhaskaran survives, but Chandrika is not willing to forget what he told her about his previous life.
 This creates problems in their married life.